-Is there a certification or qualification you could obtain that would reduce competition?
+Is there a certification or qualification your employees or your business could obtain that would reduce competition?

 Is there a way you can get your customers to integrate your product or service into their DNA and become key to their operations?

 Think back to the last time you cleaned the floor or looked for some information.
-Did you “Hoover” or use a “vacuum“.
-Do you “Google” or search the Internet?
+Did you “vacuum” or did you “Hoover“?
+Do you “search the internet” or do you “Google“?
+Do you “video call” someone or do you “Skype” or even ‘Zoom“?
 Part of these companies’ competitive advantage is that their names have become verbs.
 Every time we refer to hoovering or googling, we reinforce the competitive position of those brands.

 The challenge is to think of the way you can control the vocabulary people use to refer to your category or specialty?

 You’re not looking to conquer the world here, just to conquer your market, your geographical location, or your sector.
 You want your company name or brand to become synonymous with what your offer.
 So that when something comes up in conversation in any business setting, your brand is part of that conversation.

 Biro, Jacuzzi, JCB, Jetski, Lilo, Memory Stick, Sellotape, Velcro, Tupperware are all brand names we now use in everyday language to describe products of their type.